 Lossless vs. Lossy Compression

 There are two approaches to compression: lossless and lossy.
 The former is fully reversible, which means that you can revert the compression and get the original file without any lost data (just like zip or rar).
 Its benefit is obviously superior image quality – if you don’t lose any information in the compression process, you don’t lose any quality.

-In contrast, the lossy compression is not reversible, which means that after you apply it, there’s no way to recover the original image, unless you know how to mess with the arrow of time, or reverse entropy.
-(If you don’t get this part, check out my previous article.)
+In contrast, the lossy compression is not reversible, which means that after you apply it, there’s no way to recover the original image unless you know how to mess with the arrow of time or reverse entropy (If you don’t get this part, check out my article on the connection between SEO and real-world physics).
 Some information is lost in the process.
 Its main advantage is superior size compression – you can get very lightweight files using this method.

 The choice between lossless and lossy compression needs to be considered individually.
-If you’re preparing images for a photography blog you will want to keep all the details intact, so you should go for the lossless method.
-On the other hand, most typical websites are happy to use lossy formats and they really benefit from the smaller file size.
+For example, if you’re preparing images for a photography blog, you will want to keep all the details intact, so you should go for the lossless method.
+On the other hand, most typical websites are happy to use lossy formats, and they really benefit from the smaller file size.